cfpb/design-system/docs/pages/notifications.md

   ### Placement

-  * Alerts should appear below the form title.
+  * Form-level alerts should appear below the form title.

-  * Validations (icon and message) should always appear below the input field.
+  * Field-level alerts (icon and validation status message) should always appear below the input field.

   ### Validation